-The Texas Senate – in lockstep with the oil and gas industry, despite the continued protests of their own constituents – approved legislation this week that would make the city of Denton’s fracking ban unenforceable and preempt the ability of local communities to regulate oil and gas operations within their city limits.
+The Texas Senate — in lockstep with the oil and gas industry — approved legislation this week that would make the city of Denton’s fracking ban unenforceable and preempt the ability of local communities to regulate oil and gas operations within their city limits.

-Last fall, Denton passed Texas’ first outright ban on hydraulic fracturing (fracking) within city limits, in a landslide victory in which 59 percent of Dentonites voted for the ban.
+Last fall, Denton passed Texas’s first outright ban on fracking within city limits in a landslide victory in which 59 percent of Dentonites voted for the ban.
 Since then, state lawmakers connected to the oil and gas industry and to the American Legislative Exchange Council (ALEC) have introduced a number of bills aimed at undermining local democracy, ostensibly to prevent other cities from following Denton’s lead.

-The sweeping bill approved this week, known as House Bill 40 (HB 40), eviscerates more than 100 years of Texas’ proudly held tradition of local control, known as “home rule authority,” and is ready for Gov. Greg Abbott’s signature.
+The sweeping bill approved this week, known as House Bill 40, eviscerates more than 100 years of Texas’s proudly held tradition of local control, known as home rule authority, and awaits Gov. Greg Abbott’s signature.

 The measure easily sailed through the Senate chambers Monday, passing in a 24-7 vote, with almost no debate and no additional amendments.
 The bill passed with a similar landslide vote in the House last month, though lawmakers debated the measure for more than three hours before passing it without amendments.

-The bill not only keeps the city of Denton (where this reporter is a resident) from enforcing its fracking ban – referred to by some as one of the most important fracking bans in the nation because the city sits in the heart of the oil and gas empire – it preempts long-standing municipal ordinances that have become a last-resort means for city governments to protect the health and safety of citizens from drilling operations.
-These operations have occurred as close as 200 feet from homes in various places in Texas (including Denton).
+The bill not only keeps the city of Denton (where this reporter is a resident) from enforcing its fracking ban — referred to by some as one of the most important fracking bans in the nation — it preempts longstanding municipal ordinances that have become a last-resort means for city governments to protect the health and safety of citizens from drilling operations.
+These operations have occurred as close as 200 feet from homes in various places in Texas.

-Gov. Abbott is expected to sign the bill, and if he does, the new law will require future city regulations – as well as those already on the books – to pass a four-part test to be viable.
-Under the test, a city ordinance regulating oil and gas operations must: not apply to subsurface activity; be determined by the industry to be “commercially reasonable”; not prevent oil and gas activity from happening; and not already be preempted by another state or federal law.
+Governor Abbott is expected to sign the bill, and if he does, the new law will require future city regulations — as well as those already on the books — to pass a four-part test to be viable.
+Under the test, a city ordinance regulating oil and gas operations must: not apply to subsurface activity, be determined by the industry to be “commercially reasonable,” not prevent oil and gas activity from happening, and not already be preempted by another state or federal law.

-Texas’ HB 40 is part of a wider strategy emerging in Republican-dominated state legislatures to curtail municipalities’ regulatory authority, including cities’ ability to pass local ordinances and citizen-led ballot referendums.
-The legislation often comes at the behest of industries that stand to lose potential profits because of regulations initiated in the municipalities where they operate.
+Texas’s HB 40 is part of a wider strategy emerging in Republican-dominated state legislatures to curtail municipalities’ regulatory authority, including cities’ ability to pass local ordinances and citizen-led ballot referendums.
+The legislation often comes at the behest of industries that stand to lose potential profits because of regulations initiated in the cities where they operate.

-Texas Rep. Phil King is serving as ALEC’s national chair this year.
-King is a coauthor of HB 40 and introduced two other preemption bills in the Texas legislature, telling Truthout he did so in response to Denton’s fracking ban.
-One of the bills would allow the state to reject a municipal ordinance, and the other would require a city to assess the tax revenue cost of any attempt to regulate oil and gas.
+Texas State Rep. Phil King is serving as ALEC’s national chair this year.
+King is a co-author of HB 40 and introduced two other preemption bills this session, telling Truthout he did so in response to Denton’s fracking ban.
+One of the bills would allow the state to reject a municipal ordinance and the other would require a city to assess the tax revenue cost of any attempt to regulate oil and gas.

 The Oklahoma House passed two preemption bills last month curtailing the ability of localities to regulate oil and gas operations within city limits, even as the state acknowledged that a recent spike in earthquakes was directly related to some fracking wastewater injection well activity in that state.

-The passage of oil and gas preemption bills in Texas and Oklahoma also comes on the heels of a nationwide poll released last Wednesday showing that a majority of the US public who understand the drilling technique of fracking favor allowing cities to ban the process within city limits.
+The passage of oil and gas preemption bills in Texas and Oklahoma also comes on the heels of a nationwide poll released last Wednesday showing that a majority of the U.S. public who understand fracking favor allowing cities to ban the process within city limits.
 A national poll conducted by the University of Texas found that 58 percent of the 2,078 respondents said cities should have the authority to ban fracking.

-As preemption bills continue to be filed in statehouses across the US, legal experts who have defended home rule cases, including one expert currently working on lawsuits filed against the city of Denton, pointed to legal challenges to preemption laws that have been successful in New York, Pennsylvania and Colorado.
+As preemption bills continue to be filed in statehouses across the U.S., legal experts who have defended home rule cases, including one expert currently working on lawsuits filed against the city of Denton, point to legal challenges to preemption laws that have been successful in New York, Pennsylvania and Colorado.